Maybe Accepting Guests

 "Success is a peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best that you are capable of becoming." - John Wooden

 4. The connection between minimalism and sustainability: my interest in all things "green" was recently piqued after teaching a course about the environmental effects of engineering activities.
 After watching a lot of videos and reading a lot of articles about global warming, the lack of sustainability inherent in our current lifestyles and systems, clean energy and green technology, I came to this simple conclusion: the best way to reduce your ecological footprint is to buy less stuff.
 Only buy stuff that you will use, and re-define your needs and wants so that you buy less stuff in the first place.
 This also helps you to step off the consumer treadmill, and save more money, so that you can have more time for things like travel (and money left over to offset your carbon emissions from all that travel!).
 See www.storyofstuff.com and quotes from Henry David Thoreaux for more information.
-Also the Zeitgeist project and the Venus Project for advanced students.
+Also the Zeitgeist project, the Venus Project and the book "Early Retirement Extreme" for advanced students.

 HOW I PARTICIPATE IN COUCHSURFING

 Continuing to host people when I can, building my Couchsurfing karma in preparation for my next vagabonding stint...

 Wrote an article about Couchsurfing in Map Magazine (March 2008), a Nanjing City Guide